vplauzon/GramParser/documentation/primitives/range.md

 accepts *a*, *b* & *c*.

-Ranges leverages [literals](literal.md) and therefore accepts the same escaping sequence.
+Ranges accepts the same escaping sequence as [literals](literal.md).
+Similarly, characters can be single or double quoted in a range rule.

 ---
 [Go back to online documentation](../README.md)